kaiyamashita08/Magnetics/README.md

 TODO LIST
 ---------------------------------------

+Checklist for lab time
+- check if move relative actually works???

 Finish pyproject.toml
 Finish this, add instructions on how to use maybe Finish the code
 - UI n stuff
 - Data processing
 - Maybe some software limits?
+- who knows what else
+Small Stuff
+- figure out save file location stuff
+- Take into account stage rotation for stage control Maybe Stuff
 - Extra precision to <1 micron on stage
-- who knows what else
 Profit :)